Patrick-Thomas/Patrick-Thomas.github.io/_posts/2021-06-19-sparkpad-diary-1.md

 ---

 ## Introduction
-Although still a few months from celebrating our first birthday, the Sparkpad project has come a long way.
-After many weekend and evening hours spent toiling, we've learnt valuable lessons which have kept us on the road to growth (as anyone familiar with running a business can tell you, building a product is often the easy part).
+Although we're still a few months away from celebrating our first birthday, the Sparkpad project has come a long way.
+After many weekend and evening hours spent toiling, we've learnt some valuable lessons which have kept us on the road to growth (as anyone familiar with running a business can tell you, building a product is often the easy part).

 This diary is our way of sharing some of those lessons with you, and keeping you up to date with the latest Sparkpad developments.